Passengers with reduced mobility

 Rollstuhl

-At the bus/tram stop, please signal to the driver to let him/her know you want to travel.
-It is best to place yourself directly at the first door.
-This way, our drivers can see directly that you need help.
-We will be happy to help you get on and off.
-We are always happy to help you with personalised travel planning.
+At the bus or tram stop, please signal to our driver that you wish to be transported by hand.
+It is best to stand directly by the first door.
+This way, our driver can see directly that you need help.
+We will be happy to help you get on and off the bus.
+We are also happy to help you with your individual journey planning.

-As a general rule, secure your wheelchair or rollator with the handbrake while driving.
-If you want to get out, press the stop button in good time.
-However, do not stand up until the vehicle has come to a complete stop.
+As a general rule: secure your wheelchair or rollator with the handbrake during the journey.
+If you want to get off, press the stop button in good time.
+However, do not get up until the vehicle has come to a complete stop.

 You can find informations about current restrictions on our offer due to construction sites, here (in German).